dat-G/DeepLearningStudy/week 5/Week 5: 深度学习补遗：逻辑回归.md

 ## Abstract

-This week, I continued to follow Professor Li Hongyi's course learning, mainly studying and deriving content related to logistic regression, and exploring multi classification tasks in more depth.
+This week, I continued to follow Professor Hung-yi Lee's course learning, mainly studying and deriving content related to logistic regression, and exploring multi classification tasks in more depth.
 At the same time, mathematical deductions were made regarding the differences between discriminative models and generative models, establishing a certain understanding.

 ## 1. 逻辑回归的函数变化